 Rocket Spanish is one of Rocket Language’s most popular courses.
 But does it live up to the hype and is it worth the slightly higher price tag?

 This expert review will guide you through everything you need to know about the Rocket Spanish course, so you can make a decision as to whether it’s the course for you.
 We’ve included snapshots of what to expect from the course, how to get your hands on one of Rocket Language’s discounts and a comparison of its main competitors.
 Plus, what's in store from its 2020 revamp.

 What is Rocket Spanish?

-Rocket Spanish is a course provided by Rocket Languages.
+Rocket Spanish is a course created by Rocket Languages.
 It’s a desktop and app-based online learning platform that uses a traditional teaching approach to develop your Spanish skills from beginner to advanced.
 Using a thorough curriculum and step-by-step lesson approach, you’ll be learning all about the ins and outs of the Spanish language, grammar and culture.

 Rocket Spanish focuses on Latin American Spanish rather than the Spanish spoken in mainland Spain.